JVerstry/Revoscalepy-code-examples/README.md

 ## Environment setting

-After checking out this repository, copy the `.env_tmpl` file into `.env` in your local.
+After checking out this repository, copy the `.env_tmpl` file into `.env` in your local environment.

 ## Data
 The data files used in the examples are available from https://packages.revolutionanalytics.com/datasets/